 But marketing teams are using this preferred method of communication for much more than just customer service.
 Check out how these innovative ways of using chat tools can change your marketing team’s workflow:

 Often, marketers today need to communicate using visuals, and business messengers have the unique blend of functionality that lends itself well to this type of interaction.
 If you’re building an ad with a remote design team, you can pop in some links to some inspiration, or attach a screenshot of a particular shade of purple that works well with your logo.
+This feature is also particularly useful when collaborating on logo design, making sure everyone is aligned on the vision.

 Chat tools can also be used to collaborate with your company’s sales teams.
 Last year, Hubspot discovered that there’s a $1 trillion price tag to organizations every year due to misalignment between sales and marketing teams.